nualagr/the-lord-of-the-rings-game/README.md

 A **highest score board** would allow players to compete with other users in an asynchronous fashion.

 A **themed playing environment**.
-Expand the range of characters and allow users to choose whether to play for Sauron or The Fellowship.
-Change the font, colour-scheme and music accordingly.
+Expand the range of characters.
+Change the font, colour-scheme and add different in-game background music accordingly.

 <br>